Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Implementation details and performance evaluation

-Fig.\ref{attention map} illustrates the attention between messages in different layers and heads, from which we can find that in the first layer, the model concentrates on registration-related messages such as the 1st message (\textit{registration\_request}) and the 6th message (\textit{registration\_request}), while in higher layers, the model pays more attention to PDU session-related messages, including the 10th, 12th, 19th messages (\textit{PDU\_session\_establishment\_request}) and nearby messages.
-It is worth noting that as the layers become higher, the model's attention becomes scattered, facilitating the consideration of the overall information.
-Meanwhile, owing to the residual connections, there are several heads that still focus on specific information, such as head 2 of layer 4, head 2 and head 4 of layer 5, etc. The coordination between specific and global attention allows for better performance of the prediction model.
-The unidirectionality of the 5G-former is also depicted in Fig.\ref{attention map}.
+Fig. \ref{attention map} illustrates the attention between messages in different layers and heads by means of heat maps, from which we can find that in the first layer, the model concentrates on registration-related messages such as the 1st message (\textit{registration\_request}) and the 6th message (\textit{registration\_request}), while in higher layers, the model pays more attention to PDU session-related messages, including the 10th, 12th, 19th messages (\textit{PDU\_session\_establishment\_request}) and nearby messages.
+It is worth noting that as the layers become higher, the model's attention tends to disperse, facilitating the consideration of overall information.
+Meanwhile, due to the residual connections, certain heads continue to focus on specific information, such as head 2 of layer 4, head 2, and head 4 of layer 5, etc. The effective coordination between specific and global attention allows for better performance of the prediction model.
+The unidirectionality of the 5G-former is also depicted in Fig. \ref{attention map}.
 It can be noticed that the top right corner of each attention map is black, particularly noticeable in head 3 of layer 4 and head 2 of layer 6, indicating that each message only pays attention to itself and the previous messages.

-By analyzing the structure and performance of the two models, we can derive their advantages and disadvantages respectively.
-The 5GC-seq2seq model has a relatively simple structure, low computational complexity, and can save storage space by passing information through updates of the encoder-side state, but has a relatively low prediction accuracy and requires considerable training time due to the lack of parallelism.
-The 5GC-former model, on the other hand, has higher prediction accuracy, saves training time, and has the potential to construct larger models, but requires preserving previous messages and is computationally complex, which is not suitable for scenarios requiring fast responses.
+By analyzing the structure and performance of the two models, we can deduce their advantages and disadvantages respectively.
+The 5GC-seq2seq model has a relatively simple structure, low computational complexity, and storage efficiency as it utilizes encoder-side state updates to pass information.
+However, its predictive performance in concurrent UE scenarios is unsatisfactory, and substantial training time is necessary due to the absence of parallelism.
+The 5GC-former model, on the other hand, has better predictive performance, reduced training time, and the potential to construct larger models.
+Nevertheless, it necessitates the reservation of previous messages and is computationally complex, making it unsuitable for scenarios requiring extremely prompt responses.